redhat-buildpacks/testing/README.md

 kubectl create ingress tekton-ui -n tekton-pipelines --class=nginx --rule="tekton-ui.$VM_IP.nip.io/*=tekton-dashboard:9097"
 ```

-When the platform is ready, you can install the Tekton `Tasks` to git clone, able to perform a buildpacks build adn to execute the phases individually
+When the platform is ready, you can install the Tekton `Tasks` to git clone, able to perform a buildpacks build and to execute the phases individually
 ```bash
 kubectl apply -f https://raw.githubusercontent.com/tektoncd/catalog/main/task/git-clone/0.9/git-clone.yaml
 # TODO: Dont install it now as it is outdated and do not work with lifecycle 1.16